 How can I add to or edit a quotation in an essay?

-This is the third and final lesson about Quoting.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third and final chapter about Quoting.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce five ways in which quotations can be altered

 – Provide directions for adding to and editing quotations